Haibo-Yang-OSU/homepage/_pages/about.md

 My research mainly focuses on theoretical understanding of provable first-order stochastic optimization methods for deep learning.
 Inspired by the theoretical insight and fundamental understanding of these algorithms, I am interested in developing intelligent and efficient algorithms to better fit large-scale distributed system.

-* First-order stochastic optimization algorithms
+* First-order stochastic optimization algorithms.

 To develope provable first-order stochastic optimization algorithms for non-convex problems in distritued learning / federated learning.

-* Communication-Efficient Distributed Learning
+* Communication-Efficient Distributed Learning.

 To develope secure machine learning algorithms.

-* Robust Machine Learning
+* Robust Machine Learning.

-To develope secure machine learning algorithms.
+To develop secure machine learning algorithms.